GeneZharov/introversion/README.md

     * `"auto"` — detect the environment
     * `true` — optimized for browsers and sophisticated tools like DevTools
-    * `false` — optimized for text output, e.g. to a terminal by Node.js
+    * `false` — optimized for text output, e.g., to a terminal by Node.js

     When “format” is enabled:

     * stringifies printed objects in a pretty way
-    * Only single `log()` call is made with a single formatted string as an argument
+    * Only a single `log()` call is made with a single formatted string as an argument
     * empty line after each output